 Information that can be obtained in a less vulnerable, consenting population should not beobtained in a more vulnerable population or one in which the patients are unable to provideindividual consent.
 Studies in handicapped or institutionalized pediatric populationsshould be limited to diseases or conditions found principally or exclusively in thesepopulations, or situations in which the disease or condition in these pediatric patientswould be expected to alter the disposition or pharmacodynamic effects of a medicinalproduct.

 However important a study may be to prove or disprove the value of a treatment,participants may suffer injury as a result of inclusion in a study, even if the whole communitybenefits.
 Every effort should be made to anticipate and reduce known hazards.
+Investigators should be fully aware before the start of a clinical study of all relevantpreclinical and clinical toxicity of the medicinal product.
+To minimize risk in pediatricclinical studies, those conducting the study should be properly trained and experienced in

 In designing studies, every attempt should be made to minimize the number of participantsand of procedures, consistent with good study design.
 Mechanisms should be in place toensure that a study can be rapidly terminated should an unexpected hazard be identified.